 In this article, we have tried to cover as much information as about what are the requirements of Spatial Audio and why it is greyed out on the Mac computer.

-Unfortunately, this Audio Mode On Mac was launched out with some of the limitations.
+Unfortunately, this Audio Mode On Mac was launched out with some of limitations.
 I mean that the feature is compatible with limited Apple Gadgets.
 So let’s check What other Media Player Apps and Apple music spatial audio-supported devices are?
 Before moving ahead to any further steps!

 List Of Spatial Audio Compatible Mac And Airpods